Cases of Scams in The Freelancing World

 I have many videos that I need produced but you must do this one first for us to gauge your skills-don’t worry we will pay

-If a client contacts you directly from your website and tells you this, you will agree.
+When a client contacts you directly from your website and tells you this, you will agree.
 I have fallen into this trap a couple of times.

 The clients pays for the first order in advance to buy your trust.
 What follows is him/her ordering in bunches.

 Owing to the trust and first impression the client gave you earlier, you complete the order hoping you will now be receiving payment in lump sum.